SNCFdevelopers/wcs/README.md

 If you read this documentation on GitHub, only the development branch is updated at the moment.
 We use the [GitLab project](https://gitlab.com/SNCF/wcs/) for WCS development and releases.

+We support the latest version (and LTS if applicable) of the following browsers : Chrome, Firefox, Safari, Edge, Opera.

 ## Documentation archives

 If you are looking for the documentation of a specific version, you can find using the following links (we only keep the latest version of each major version) :